 Hotel Option: Biltmore Hotel

 Note: Preferential rates will be offered for workshop participants staying at The Biltmore Hotel, and transport will be provided between The Biltmore and Colegio Maya on the days of the workshop.
-Click here to view the rates.
-To get the preferential rates, please make reservation before 20 February 2019 to one of the emails provided below with Subject: Workshop at Colegio Maya.
+A special code will be provided to get this rates.

 In this workshop participants will explore the challenges and means of integrating sustainability values, principles and practice into education – specifically existing curriculum and school culture.
 Special emphasis is placed on the use of systems thinking to enhance teaching and student learning.
 Systems thinking tools and methods will be demonstrated and participants will have the opportunity to explore their practical application within their own subject disciplines and as agent of change for school transformation.
 The aim of the course is for participants to leave with a deeper understanding of sustainability and its alignment with the goals of education and existing curriculum requirements, in addition to gaining experience in using systems thinking tools, methods and skills in their teaching practice and own spheres of influence and roles within their school.
 Moreover, participants will gain a greater awareness of their own systems context and construct a personal systems action plan to leverage their sphere of influence for positive change in their school.

 This is what participants who have attended level 2 have said: